 POLICY: The project Idrott för alla kroppar works with producing a policy for the inclusion of trans people in sports.

 INTEGRITY: Under no circumstances may a trans person’s experience be exposed without their consent.
 To protect a trans person must be a priority.
 All medical information should be treated with confidentiality.

-MEDIA: Representatives of sports who communicate with media should be informed about proper terminology, correct use of pronouns and current policies.
+MEDIA: Sports representatives who communicate with the media should be informed about proper terminology, correct use of pronouns and current policies.

 Many sports facilities are built in a way so that you have to pass through the locker rooms to get to the practise premises.